pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

         <td>config</td>
         <td>
             Holds config files for the products installed on your foundation.
-            If using Credhub and/or vars files,
+            If using CredHub and/or vars files,
             these config files should have your <code>((parametrized))</code> values present in them
         </td>
     </tr>